Lost in the Dream: Music

 The music on Lost in the Dream is inspired by 1980s rock, as well as Americana and Krautrock.
 Artists who have been cited as influences on the album's overall sound include Bruce Springsteen, Tom Petty, Bob Dylan, The Waterboys and Spacemen 3.
 The album's sound is characterized by synthesizers, keyboards, horns and "ambient guitars".
 Whereas the previous albums by The War on Drugs contained several instrumental tracks, Lost in the Dream only has one instrumental track, "The Haunting Idle".

 Critics have compared the song "Burning" to Bruce Springsteen's "Dancing in the Dark" and Rod Stewart's "Young Turks".
 Fleetwood Mac's influence was noted on "An Ocean in Between the Waves", while Pitchfork compared "Disappearing" to Tears for Fears' "Pale Shelter".

-"Under the Pressure" was featured in the Netflix animated comedy series BoJack Horsemans season 5 finale episode, "The Stopped Show".
+"Under the Pressure" is based on Adam Granduciel and how he split with his girlfriend and was feeling alone and depressed after being back in the city.

 Artwork

 The album cover features an image of Adam Granduciel standing in front of a window in his home.
 Granduciel commented on how the album's artwork was a reflection of his involvement in the recording process, saying "This wasn't a band record.
 This was a solo record.
 I knew that.
 They've all [The War on Drugs' albums] been solo records."